andrehoejmark/TIN175/README.md

 Found and downloaded good csv files that we could combine to a dataset<br>

 Preprocessing<br>
-- Visualization of datasets to see which ones are good<br>
+- Visualization of datasets to see which ones are good
-- Searched and removed faulty values<br><br>
+- Searched and removed faulty values

 Training<br>
 - Simulations/training with LSTM, GRU<br><br>